 The Sort dialog window will appear, where you can choose to sort the data by Date, Oldest to Newest.
 Make sure to have the "My data has headers" option checked if you have selected the cells including the first header row.

-Besides sorting the data as you want, you can of course also delete the columns which you don’t need, such as Volume and Adjusted Close.
+Besides sorting the data, you can also delete any columns which you don't need, such as Volume and Adjusted Close.